microsoft/vision-datasets/README.md

 ### Training with PyTorch

 Training with PyTorch is easy.
-After instantiating a `ManifestDataset`, simply passing it in `vision_datasets.pytorch.torch_dataset.TorchDataset` together with the `transform`, then you are good to go with the PyTorch DataLoader for training.
+After instantiating a `VisionDataset`, simply passing it in `vision_datasets.pytorch.torch_dataset.TorchDataset` together with the `transform`, then you are good to go with the PyTorch DataLoader for training.

 ## Helpful commands